 A legal practitioner, upon being admitted to practice, assumes duties to the courts, to fellow practitioners as well as to clients.
 At the heart of all of those duties is a commitment to honesty and, in those circumstances when it is required, to open candour and frankness, irrespective of self interest or embarrassment.
 The entire administration of justice in any community which is governed by law depends upon the honest working of legal practitioners who can be relied upon to meet high standards of honesty and ethical behaviour.

-The commitment to honesty and candour includes observing values as trustworthiness, truthfulness, fair dealing and sincerity.
+The commitment to honesty and candour includes observing values such as trustworthiness, truthfulness, fair dealing and sincerity.
 All human beings are fallible.
 Should students make an error or mistake, they should acknowledge that as soon as they become aware of it.

-Core Value 3: Confidentiality and Confidence
+Core value 3: Confidentiality and confidence

 In terms of students participating in clinics, internships and other volunteer positions connected to MLS, students should ensure that they act with care and competence.
-This includes being punctual, dressing appropriately, and listening carefully to, and following directions given by, their supervisor (or teacher).
+This includes being punctual, dressing appropriately, and listening carefully to, and following lawful and reasonable directions given by, their supervisor (or teacher).
 Students should be mindful of the limits of their expertise and knowledge as a law student.
 They should ensure that their work product is competent and within the scope of their skills and responsibility.
 In some settings, security protocols may apply, and students should observe these without objection.

 Students may come across confidential information relating to other students or staff at MLS or more broadly the University.
 Students are likely to be entrusted with confidential information relating to clients and others as part of participating in clinics, internships and volunteer positions, for example.
 In all contexts, students must not reveal information about other people that is confidential or otherwise sensitive information without authority.
 For example, students should not use the real names of clients in their written work for the subject Legal Internship.
 Pseudonyms should be used.